agileactors/academy-node-workshop/README.md

 ## Branch description

-In this branch we will introduce the fs, path and os buildins module.
+In this branch we will introduce the `fs`, and `os` build-in modules.

-The fs module provides an API for interacting with the file system.
+The __fs module__ provides an API for interacting with the file system.

 Usage: